Ringmast4r/SecKC-MHN-Globe/README.md

 ## TUI Earth Visualization with Honeypot Monitoring
 ![SecKC-MHN-Globe Animation](animation.gif)

 Terminal-based application displaying a rotating 3D ASCII globe with a live dashboard of incoming connection attempts.
 Connects to HPFeeds (honeypot data feeds) to show real-time attack data from security honeypots worldwide.
+The upper right of the display has indicators for the HPFeeds and GeoIP status. + if they are configured and working properly, ! if they are not.

 ![Terminal Interface](https://img.shields.io/badge/Interface-Terminal%20TUI-green)
 ![Go Version](https://img.shields.io/badge/Go-1.24.5-blue)